kmarsyd/training.artemis.rds/_episodes/04-rcos2hpc.md

 and others.
 Run ```dt-script -h``` for a full list.

 Your collaborator has placed the reference files needed in the ```Training``` RCOS space in a directory called ```Dog_disease/Ref```.
-To get these files into your current working directory for today, run the following command:
+To get these files safely into your current working directory for today, run the following command:

 ~~~
 dt-script -P Training -f /rds/PRJ-Training/Dog_disease/Ref/ -t /project/Training/<yourDirectoryName>/